gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 Let's go ahead and add the declaration for this function to `secure_memory.hh`.
 Let's go ahead and add the declaration for this function to `secure_memory.hh`.
-Let's go ahead and add the declaration for this function to `secure_memory.hh`.
-Let's go ahead and add the declaration for this function to `secure_memory.hh`.

 ```cpp
   public: